Frequently Asked Questions about UUCB

 How do I rent UUCB’s building?

 Our building is roomy and comfortable, wheelchair-accessible, and features ample parking and other amenities.
 Our building was thoughtfully designed and built to be as green (environmentally friendly) as possible.
 We have a beautiful memorial garden, a nature trail and s’mores-friendly firepit on the property.
 Our rooms and garden may be rented for weddings, parties or other special events.
-Please see our rental agreements–one for weddings and one for other occasions.
+Please see our rental agreements–we have one for weddings, one for memorial services and one for other types of events.
 Contact our church office for more information about scheduling the building.
+Please note: Church members receive discounted rates on building rentals.